How do you convey a sarcastic tone in sign language?

-These were just a few of the unique challenges faced by interpreters working as part of Theatre Development Fund’s Accessibility Programs
+These were just a few of the unique challenges faced by interpreters working as part of Theatre Development Fund’s Access for Young Audiences

 “It’s concept for concept, it’s not word for word,” explains Keith Wann, a veteran American Sign Language interpreter who signed the role of Shrek

-and others alongside colleagues Alan Champion and Candace Broecker-Penn at a recent Talking Hands performance (Talking Hands is a program that offers simultaneous sign-language and open-caption interpretation).
+and others alongside colleagues Alan Champion and Candace Broecker-Penn at a recent Access for Young Audiences performance (Access for Young Audiences is a program that offers simultaneous sign language interpretation and open captioning).
 “Sometimes that’s a challenge with comedy.
 For instance, when Lord Farquuad makes a joke about Stepford Wives

 , Alan [Champion] kind of acts like a zombie—he gets the concept across,” Wann relates.